“Preserving & Perpetuating Hawaiʻi’s Proud & Living Paniolo Heritage”

-Mission & Goals: Founded in 1998 as a 501(c)3 to increase public awareness of the historical, present-day and future significance of Hawai’i’s ranching industry with emphasis on the roles, traditions and contributions of the paniolo.
-PPS is dedicated to preserving the paniolo tradition as a profound part of the history of Hawai’i and the American West.
-PPS is committed to perpetuating Hawaiian ranching as a proud and living heritage and contributor to the economic and cultural vitality and diversity of Hawai’i.
+Paniolo Preservation Society (PPS) was founded in 1998 as a 501(c)3 to increase public awareness of the historical, present-day and future significance of Hawaiʻi’s ranching industry with an emphasis on the roles, traditions, and contributions of the paniolo.
+We are dedicated to preserving the paniolo tradition as a profound part of the history of Hawaiʻi and the American West.
+PPS is also committed to perpetuating Hawaiian ranching as a proud and living heritage and contributor to the economic and cultural vitality and diversity of Hawaiʻi.

-- Educate for increased public awareness of the significance of Hawai’i’s ranching history and technological innovations.
+- Increase public awareness of the significance of Hawaiʻi’s ranching history and technological innovations.

 - Collect, preserve and interpret artifacts and documentation that represent paniolo heritage.